buceleasebastian/Data_Streaming_tse/README.md

 ```

 The class reads the csv file at a given delay of time which is arbitrarily chosen but which has to be shorter than the obtention of the delay of obtention of the original data as to read only one line change at the time, in order to allow indicators to be properly computed.
 Calculation if indicators is effectuated if and only if the file exists.
 Processing, feature engineering and prediction tasks are then implemented.
+The script keeps track of the canges in the CSV file and updates values of the indicators accordingly if new observations are being added.

 ## Results